How to Coordinate a Science Week Event

 For tips on blogging, check out this wikiHow on starting a blog.

 If you are feeling more adventurous you could make a podcast about your event and post it up on your school or college website.
 A podcast is a digital audio recording that is posted on the internet and made available for downloading.
-For tips check out wikiHow on making a podcast or this how to podcast tutorial.
+For tips check out wikiHow on making a podcast.